-Our principal raw materials and components purchases were approximately \$365 million \$396 million in fiscal 2023 2024 (or 61% 62% of Cost of product sold) and include steel, consisting of rod, wire, bar, structural, and other forms of steel; electric motors; bearings; gear reducers; castings; steel and aluminum enclosures and wire harnesses; electro-mechanical components; and standard variable drives and controls.
+Our principal raw materials and components purchases were approximately \$396 million in fiscal 2024 (or 62% of Cost of product sold) and include steel, consisting of rod, wire, bar, structural, and other forms of steel; electric motors; bearings; gear reducers; castings; steel and aluminum enclosures and wire harnesses; electro-mechanical components; and standard variable drives and controls.
 These commodities are all available from multiple sources.
-We purchase most of these raw materials and components from a limited number of strategic and preferred suppliers under agreements which are negotiated on a company-wide basis through our global purchasing group.
-Currently, While we are seeing global inflation moderate and still experiencing some availability improve issues for select raw materials and components, we are working with our supply base to prioritize shipments and improve availability of key components.
+We purchase most of these raw materials and components from a limited number of strategic and preferred suppliers under agreements which are negotiated on a company-wide Company-wide basis through our global purchasing group.
+While we are still experiencing some availability issues for select raw materials and components, we are working with our supply base to prioritize shipments and improve availability of key components.